MuhammadOAsif/MuhammadOAsif/README.md

 * ⚛ React
 * 🖥 HTML, CSS, JS
-* 💻 ECMA, Node, Type Script
+* 💻 ECMA, Type Script
-* 🍃 MongoDB
+* 🍃 MongoDB, Node

 I am Asif from Bangladesh, and I deal with development issues.
 I really enjoy working on languages and frameworks like React, TypeScript, and JavaScript, as well as HTML, CSS, BOOTSTRAP, TAILWIND, DAISYUI, and MongoDB.
 You can Check out my
 * Twitter at https://twitter.com/MuhammadOAsif